Code-Institute-Submissions/MABSWE-PP2/README.md

 - Web Development Tools: Various web development tools and resources were employed, including Am I Responsive, Balsamiq, Git, GitHub, WC3 Validator, Jigsaw W3 Validator, and websiteplanet for file compression

 ## Acknowledgements
 I would like to extend my heartfelt gratitude to my mentor, Mo Shami, for his unwavering support and guidance throughout this project.
-Mo's expertise and mentorship have been invaluable, and I am truly appreciative of their contributions.
-Thank you for being an essential part of my journey.
+Mo's expertise and mentorship have been invaluable, and I am truly appreciative of his contributions.

 I would also like to extend my thanks to the Slack community for their support and insights, which have been valuable in the development process.